 So, you’ve just started dating a relatively new guy, and you’re not sure what the going rate is on Christmas gifts.
 Maybe you’re a few weeks in, or a couple months in.
 Perhaps you’ve determined that he’s officially your boyfriend, or you’re still delicately dancing around the subject.
 At any rate, it’s tough to figure out what’s appropriate or completely insane when it comes to sussing out the gift-giving season.

 Obviously, you don’t want to go too big, yet you don’t want to not give anything at all.
 The goal: a gift that manages to say “I-like-you-but-we’re-still-getting-to-know-each-other-and-that’s-totally-cool.”
 It also pays to understand that a small gift—something thoughtful, semi-personal, and affordable—is the way to go when you’re dating a brand-new guy.

-4. DO: Take him out to dinner
+DO: Take him out to dinner.

 DON’T: Run out and buy him a new Barbour coat.

-DON’T: Take the edible thing too far—this means not buying him that $300 bottle of rare scotch you know he’d like to try.
+DON’T: Take the edible thing too far—this means not buying him that $400 bottle of rare scotch you know he’d like to try.

 DON’T: Have an ulterior motive by planning it months and months in advance.
 Be sure the event is a week or two away, max.